What Do Proofreading Marks Mean?

 Having your work come back from an editor covered in red pen is daunting to begin with.
 Receiving a manuscript that's covered in proofreading marks that might as well be hieroglyphics can be even more intimidating.

-These days, it’s unlikely for the proofreading process to take place via pen-and-paper, meaning that the use of proofreading marks is also becoming increasingly rare.
-Most proofreaders used tools such a “tracked changes” to flag issues — and many indie authors choose to forgo professional proofers for softwares such as Grammarly or the simple red, dotted line that signifies a typo in processors such as Microsoft Word or Google Docs.
+These days, it’s unlikely for the proofreading process to occur via pen-and-paper, meaning that the use of proofreading marks is also becoming increasingly rare.
+Most proofreaders used tools such a “tracked changes” to flag issues — and many indie authors choose to forgo professional proofers for software such as Grammarly or the simple red, dotted line that signifies a typo in processors such as Microsoft Word or Google Docs.

 So, without further ado…

 Proofreading marks are used to highlight spelling, vocabulary, grammatical, and punctuation errors, along with formatting and layout issues.

 When proofreaders are editing a hard-copy manuscript, they will leave corrections on both sides of the margins: on the left-hand margins for corrections in the first half of the sentence and on the right-hand side for corrections in the latter half of the sentence.
 A corresponding mark will also be included in-line to indicate where the issue is.

 Alright, now let’s take a look at these formidable editing symbols.